seankross/developing-data-products/docs/02-Shiny.md

 The second new function in the UI is `textOutput()`.
 This function renders text that is computed in `server.R`.
-The only argument passed to this function is a string with the ID of the text which is specified in `server.R`
+The only argument passed to this function is a string with the ID of the text which is specified in `server.R`.
+We'll designate a simple ID called `"text"` which we'll use later in `server.R`.

 This app is the first one I've showed that has something notable going on in `server.R`.
 The `server.R` file must return a function, so for simple